ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ---
 title: Link
+meta-title: Links | CKEditor 5 Documentation
 category: features
 ---

 {@snippet features/build-link-source}

 The link feature lets you insert hyperlinks into your content and provides a UI to create and edit them.
-Thanks to the [autolink](#autolink-feature) plugin, typed or pasted URLs and e-mail addresses automatically turn into working links.
+Thanks to the [autolink](#autolink-feature) plugin, typed or pasted URLs and email addresses automatically turn into working links.

 ## Demo